CodeAndCake/AppsFromScratch/sessions/03/README.md

 [![](assets/bootstrap.png)](http://getbootstrap.com/)

-[Divshot](https://architect.divshot.com/) and [Jetstrap](https://jetstrap.com/) are drag&drop interface builders based on Bootstrap, which you can use to make clickable wireframes.
+[Divshot](https://architect.divshot.com/) and [Jetstrap](https://jetstrap.com/) are drag&drop interface builders based on Bootstrap, which you can use to make clickable wireframes.-->

 <!-- Later on, you can export those wireframes into HTML&CSS and start building your app on those-->